kper/funky/README.md

 ### Tabulation

 Tabulation is the process of calculating the `same-level-realizable-paths`.
-The `ifds` supports multiple algorithms.
+The `ifds` implementation supports multiple algorithms.

 ![Tabulation](graph.png)